rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 Our first approach uses a simple linear machine‑learning model (LinearSVC) to figure out which features are genuinely useful for predicting the *classe* activity labels.
 A wrapper method (RFECV) then repeatedly tests smaller and smaller sets of features to find the smallest set that still gives strong performance.
 Using a careful, step‑by‑step trimming process, the model learns which features matter most, RFECV then removes the weakest one, and then the model is retrained to see how performance changes.
 This repeats until the best subset is found.

 <br>
-### Feature Selection <a name="linSVCRFECV-select"></a>
+### Implementing LinearSVC + RFECV <a name="linSVCRFECV-select"></a>

-Continuing with our df object containing our new vector features, we:
+Continuing with our train_df object containing our new vector features, we:
-- Import the packages we'll need: LinearSVC, RFECV and StratifiedKFold, along with Pipeline to pipe our standardisation step, and StandardScaler to apply standardisation.
+- Import the packages we'll need: LinearSVC, RFECV and StratifiedKFold, along with Pipeline to pipe our standardisation step, and StandardScaler to apply standardisation prior to fitting the Linear SVC model.
-- Instantiate our Linear SVC estimator in this pipeline, that scales all candidate features prior to linear modelling using standardised scaling.
+- Instantiate our Linear SVC estimator in this pipeline, that scales all candidate features prior to linear modelling - using standardised scaling.
 - run cross-validated random forest estimation.

 We need to set a few model hyperparameters specifying what we want the models to do: